Mercedes-Benz C11: History

 Sauber had planned to build four C11 chassis and have enough spares for a fifth if needed.
 They had also changed to Goodyear tyres because of the development potential for the new Mercedes-Benz C291 which was in virtual co-development.
-The first C11 had its initial test run at Paul Ricard in late 1989 but the car did not debut until the first round at Suzuka in April the following year.
+The first C11 had its initial test run at Paul Ricard in early October 1989 but the car did not debut until the first round at Suzuka in April the following year.

 Although debuting at the first round of the 1990 World Sports-Prototype Championship at Suzuka, the car did not actually race.
 The team had to revert to the older C9 on race day after Jean-Louis Schlesser crashed the new car in practice.
 However, the C11 finally made its much-anticipated debut at the second race at Monza in late April and its performance potential was immediately apparent.
 Mauro Baldi and Jochen Mass qualified 1–2, with Baldi almost two seconds clear of Mercedes' nearest competitors.
 They came home first and second.
 Throughout the rest of the season, the C11 won all but one race and easily took the team's championship for the year.
 The only black spot on an otherwise flawless performance was at Silverstone, when the leading car of Schlesser & Baldi suffered a rare engine failure.
 At that stage they had carved out a lead of about 50 seconds after 40 laps.
 The other team car of Mass and Schumacher had been disqualified for outside assistance during practice.

 The only other blot on an otherwise exceptional season was the disqualification of the number 1 car in Mexico for exceeding its fuel allocation.

 Although Sauber-Mercedes had triumphed at the 1989 24 Hours of Le Mans, the team choose not to defend the title in 1990 due to the race not being part of the 1990 World Sports-Prototype Championship schedule.
 The race reverted to being part of the championship season again in 1991.